jsniffen/term/README.md

-# finn
+# term
-A terminal multiplexer
+A terminal frontend library based heavily off of termbox.